 The main improvement in the Beam (Gen 2) is support for AC wireless and the 5 GHz frequency band.

 Supported Home Theater Audio Formats

-The Sonos Arc supports the broadest range of home theater audio formats.
+The Sonos Arc and Beam (Gen 2) support the broadest range of home theater audio formats.

-However, the Sonos Arc will play higher bitrate Dolby Digital Plus audio – and even high-resolution Dolby TrueHD and multichannel LPCM audio.
+However, the Sonos Arc and Beam (Gen 2) will play higher bitrate Dolby Digital Plus audio – and even high-resolution Dolby TrueHD and multichannel LPCM audio.

 However, for the high-resolution audio, you will need an eARC connection from your TV.

-There is support for Dolby Atmos soundtracks with Dolby Digital Plus and Dolby TrueHD audio streams.
+There is also support for Dolby Atmos soundtracks with Dolby Digital Plus and Dolby TrueHD audio streams.

 Neither the Sonos Arc or Beam support any DTS audio formats.

 Top Panel Control Features

 |Sonos Arc||Top panel capacitive touch control for volume up/down, previous/next track, play/pause, microphone mute and status LED|